Sponsored by The International Copper

 - A letter describing research and future plans

 - A copy of relevant publications described in letter

 - Candidates should support their evaluation package with letters from any or all of their major professors, graduate committee members, and research associates who are familiar with both their work performance and the nature of their research.

 ALL applications must be submitted electronically to Rebecca Bundschuh.
-Applications submitted by MAIL or FAX will NOT be accepted.
 Completed application packages must be received on or before 1 June 2019.